Chipman Parish, New Brunswick

-Chipman is a civil parish in Queens County, New Brunswick, Canada.
+Chipman is a geographic parish in Queens County, New Brunswick, Canada.

-For governance purposes it was divided (before 2023) between the village of Chipman and the local service district of the parish of Chipman, both of which were members of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between the village of Chipman and the local service district of the parish of Chipman, both of which were members of Capital Region Service Commission (RSC11).

 Origin of name

 The parish was named for Ward Chipman Jr., Chief Justice of New Brunswick at the time of its erection.

 History

 Chipman was erected in 1835 from Brunswick and Canning Parishes.

 In 1855 all of Chipman southeast of Coal Creek was transferred to Waterborough Parish.

 In 1896 the boundary with Waterborough was altered, parallelling the Brunswick line from the mouth of North Branch Coal Creek to the county line; the lost territory became part of Waterborough.